Safelight (film): Plot

-Before Vicki and Charles go to the third lighthouse, Charles persuades Vicki to go visit her family, but once they arrive Vicki is greeted with a mixed reception by her sisters, Sharon and Kate.

-Then, one day on his way to work, Charles bumps into Skid, Vicki's psychotic pimp, who starts having a conversation with Charles about his disdain towards women, rooted in the fact that he had a bad mother.

-At the fourth lighthouse Vicki expresses to Charles how much she appreciates him and that she'll miss going to lighthouses with him.
+Seeing that Charles and Vicki are getting closer, Peg invites her out to go dancing with her, Charles and a couple of her girlfriends, and Vicki agrees.
+During their night out, Vicki persuades Charles to slow dance with her, and the two share a kiss.
+Before Vicki and Charles go to the third lighthouse, Charles persuades Vicki to visit her family, but when they arrive Vicki receives a mixed reception from her sisters, Sharon and Kate.
+One day on his way to work, Charles bumps into Skid, Vicki's psychotic pimp, who shares his disdain towards women with Charles, which is rooted in the fact that he had a bad mother.
+At the fourth lighthouse, Vicki expresses to Charles how much she appreciates him and that she'll miss going to lighthouses with him.

 Vicki and Charles stop by Vicki's family house for another visit.
-While looking through old photos of one another, Kate tells Vicki that she is nothing but a whore at which Vicki walks out of the house.
-Still outside her family's home, and crying, Vicki becomes angry with Charles for persuading her to see her family again and telling him that the only reason she hung out with him was because she felt sorry for him.
+While looking through old photos, Kate tells Vicki that she is nothing but a whore, and Vicki leaves.
+Crying outside her family's home, Vicki becomes angry with Charles for persuading her to see her family again and tells him she only hung out with him because she felt sorry for him.
 Days go by, and Vicki stops talking to Charles and stays away from the truck stop.
-Meanwhile, Charles finally hands in his collection of photos for the contest to which he titles, "Beacon of Light".
+Meanwhile, Charles finally hands in his collection of photos for the contest, which he titles "Beacon of Light".

 On his way home from school Charles runs into neighborhood bullies, who push him down and break his camera.

-While at work, Skid, who is showing symptoms of paranoia, asks Charles if he has seen Vicki lately, Charles tells Skid that he hasn't seen Vicki in a while, Skid leaves.

-Back at home, Charles and his dying father are sitting outside their home, during which time Charles's father tells him how much he loves him and that he is proud of the man he has become.
-Charles's father passes away a few moments later.
+While at work, Skid, who is showing symptoms of paranoia, asks Charles if he has seen Vicki lately.
+Charles tells Skid that he hasn't, and Skid leaves.
+Back at home, Charles and his dying father sit outside their home, and Charles's father tells him how much he loves him and that he is proud of the man he has become.
+He passes away a few moments later.

-After the funeral, Peg, seeing how Charles was under duress about his father dying, tells him that she'll always be there for him.
-Charles ends up placing third in the photography contest.
-Skid eventually ends up tracking down Vicki and waits for her in her motel room until she arrives.
-Once Vicki arrives, she asks Skid to leave and tells him that she never stole from him.
-Skid then throws a stack of money, that Vicki was trying to hide from him, in her face.
-Skid punches Vicki and pins her down onto the bed.
+After the funeral, Peg tells Charles that she'll always be there for him.
+He ends up placing third in the photography contest.
+Skid eventually tracks down Vicki and waits for her in her motel room.
+Once she arrives, she asks Skid to leave, saying that she never stole from him.
+Skid throws a stack of money that Vicki was hiding from him in her face, punches her and pins her down on the bed.

-Charles arrives suddenly and tells Skid to stop hurting Vicki.
-Skid and Charles get into a physical altercation, at which point Vicki grabs her gun and shoots Skid.
-The film ends with Charles and Vicki saying goodbye to one another and Vicki driving off down the road while Charles takes picture of her leaving the truck stop.
+Charles suddenly arrives and tells Skid to stop hurting Vicki.
+Skid and Charles get into a physical altercation, and Vicki grabs her gun and shoots Skid.
+The film ends with Charles and Vicki saying goodbye to one another before Vicki drives away, while Charles takes picture of her leaving the truck stop.